 Is Integrating eCommerce And Content Management Difficult?

 As I said before integration is a usual part of developing any web solution.
 For instance, if your site is selling products; you need to integrate eCommerce and if your site acts as a customer communication channel such as a client portal, it needs to integrate with the CRM.

 The good news is most of the time the process feels like a cakewalk where everybody has their own unique way to succeed.
 But there are times businesses often find it difficult to integrate eCommerce and content management platforms due to core business purposes.
 So the question is how to make things seamless.

-First of all, companies need to recognize the ever-increasing number of services accessible through cloud-powered connections, like a call center solution.
+First of all, companies need to recognize the ever-increasing number of services accessible through cloud-powered connections, like a call center solution or business phone system.
 In addition to this, you must let them identify how they want their shopping experiences to function, rather determining the minimum level of content and eCommerce services.